Clearfacts/cf-codestyle/README.md

         "copy-phpcs-config": "vendor/bin/cf-codestyle clearfacts:codestyle:copy-cs-config", // optional parameter --config-dir=./app/config (default is config)
   ...
 ```
-### Composer script parameters
-> custom-hooks-dir => Here you can place your custom hooks that are executed on pre-commit

-> config-dir => This is where the codestyle configuration files will be copied to

 - Add a Makefile (or modify your existing one) in the root directory of your project and add the following content: